 There are plenty of other ways to earn money online.
 I might be biased, but starting a blog is by far the easiest, most satisfying and wildly successful job I’ve ever done.
 I encourage everyone to try their hand at blogging.
 If you’re interested, I have plenty of blogging resources to get you started.

 Other options for earning money online are proofreading, freelance writing or becoming a virtual assistant.
-Proofread Anywhere offers a great course on proofreading.
+Proofread Academy offers a great course on proofreading.
 For freelance and virtual assisting work, the Horkey Handbook can’t be beat.

 Earning money online isn’t as hard as you think.
 There are many options depending on your level of interest, time and skillset, so check it out!